-Nadin Demmler was born in Leipzig, Germany.
-She focused on becoming a chef from a very young age completing her three year chefs’ apprenticeship at the Hotel Intercontinental, Leipzig in 1996.
+Nadin was born in Leipzig, Germany.
+She focused on becoming a chef from a very young age, completing her 3 year chefs’ apprenticeship 1996 in Leipzig.

 During the period following her apprenticeship Nadin gained extensive experience in a number of Europe’s top restaurants.
 Listed among these are: Hotel Schloss Fuschl – Salzburg Austria (Classic French Cuisine), Anton Mosimanns’ Belfry – London (Nouvelle Cuisine) and Fischerzunft – Schaffhausen Switzerland – 1 Michelin Star (Euro-Asian Cuisine) and a stage at Gordon Ramsay’s Restaurant in London- 3 Michelin Star.

 Her South African career started in 2000 at the prestigious Grande Roche Hotel in Paarl, where she focused on their pastry section in particular and decided to move to South Africa for good.

 During her working career in South Africa she had worked at the top Restaurant Aubergine, The Table Bay Hotel, 5 Star exclusive Ellerman House as well at the Relais Chateaux, Cellars-Hohenort Hotel in Cape Town.